interacquas/ignobioR/README.md

 # The Authors

-Marco D'Antraccoli, University of Pisa,  Botanic garden and Museum (marco.dantraccoli@unipi.it)
+Marco D'Antraccoli, University of Pisa,  Botanic Garden and Museum (marco.dantraccoli@unipi.it)

 Gianni Bedini, University of Pisa, Department of Biology